interval1066/interp/README.md

 I'm seeing that the first match action on this is great; say you have a command "get door".
 If both get and door are registered as a command and a parameter "g d" works fine, as long as they appear first in the command/parameter list.
 If not then again, next match.
 If "gummy door" is next in the list it will pick that up.
 Try it!

 (10/17/2024) Finally removed the dependancy on libconfig.<br>
-(10/20/2024) Code now handles back spaces on Windows, still working the solution out on Linux.
+(10/20/2024) Code now handles back spaces on Windows.